All Episodes

 He didn't even tell his own deputies.

-So then he comes out and he gives a press conference and he says, well actually I'm going to stay because I never consulted with my own deputies on the status of my own investigation and I think I really ought to stay.
+So then he comes out and he gives a press conference and he says, well, actually, I'm going to stay because I never consulted with my own deputies on the status of my own investigation.

-I mean those literally were his words.
+I mean, those literally were his words.

-So this is a guy Who says that he's devoted to this case and then he went through the embarrassing situation a couple of months ago of having, well, of having, no, the quitting took place in, what was it, early 96?
+So this is a guy who says that he's devoted to this case, and then he went through the embarrassing situation a couple of months ago of having, well, of having, no, the quitting took place in, what was it, early 96?

 That's right.